 Many pet owners consider their animal companions to be a part of the family.
 That’s why it can be utterly devastating when apartment complexes have rules in place that don’t allow pets.
-Thankfully, more and more pet owners are enjoying companionship with their assistance animals as registered emotional support animals (ESAs).
+Thankfully, more and more pet owners are enjoying companionship with their emotional support animals (ESAs).
 Federal laws have been developed to support emotional support animals and this animal and human relationship, however, it is important that you follow the proper protocols and know your rights as an ESA owner before beginning the renting process.
 While finding housing with an emotional support animal can feel overwhelming, it doesn’t have to be.
 Here is an all-inclusive, comprehensive guide of the ins and outs of renting with an ESA.
 Let’s get started!

 What is an ESA – An emotional support animal helps to alleviate symptoms of mental or emotional disabilities by providing emotional support and companionship.